TEALSK12/introduction-to-computer-science/lesson_32.md

 1. Lecture and Demonstration
 	-	Review with students the concepts of abstraction, generalization, and detail removal
+		- 	Provide an example of a poorly written algorithm that doesn't demonstrate the concepts of abstraction, generalization, and detail removal and a well written algorithm that does demonstrate them.
+		-	Ask students to point out the differences and ask what concepts they demonstrate that were previously learned
-		-	Ask students to provide definitions and examples of each
+		-	Ask students to provide definitions of abstraction, generaralization, and detail removal refering to the sample algorithm provided
 	-	Discuss when abstraction can be used to help simplify code
 		-	Guide students to realization that much code is used in many similar circumstances and shouldn’t be rewritten
 		-	Emphasize potential for errors when changes are made in addition to inconvenience when code is redundant